ighinawho/ighinawho.github.io/observing.md

 <!--## <span style="color:#FF6347">Observ</span><span style="color:#3CB371">ing Exp</span><span style="color:#4169E1">erience </span> -->
 ## Observing Experience

 I work with many telescopes across the entire electromagnetic spectrum and I have experience in the preparation-execution-reduction of multi-wavelength data.
 Below I list all the successful proposals I submitted as Principal Investigator.
+Overall, I have accumulated over 270 h of observations with radio/sub-mm arrays, about 200 h with optical/NIR telescopes and about 800 ksec with X-ray telescopes.

 ### <span style="color:#B22222">Radio band: </span>